Bexj/Data_Engineering_Herexamen/README.md

 ## Side note

 * I didn't have time left to package the application using Docker, i only used Docker to run the TimescaleDB container.
 I worked very hard on this and hope that this isn't a huge issue.
 Everything worked perfectly on my pc as you can see in the screenshots in the project report.
 I actually liked making this weirdly enough, when everything started working it was very satisfying.
 I hope you like it too.

+Also i see now that everything is still in folders, which was not how it needed to be, i saw it too late...